abilian/lab.abilian.com/docs/Projects/HOX/HyperOpenX.md

 ## About SlapOS

-[[SlapOS]] is a decentralized, open-source cloud management system developed by Nexedi.
+[[SlapOS - Key Facts]] is a decentralized, open-source cloud management system developed by Nexedi.
 It is designed to automate the deployment, management, and optimization of applications and services across a wide range of infrastructures, from dedicated hardware (bare metal) to virtualized environments and containers.
 SlapOS combines the capabilities of a container orchestrator, a configuration management system, and a distributed operating system to provide a comprehensive cloud computing platform.

 ### Role of SlapOS in "HyperOpenX"